 If you haven’t yet walked through the process of identifying your ideal customer, head to this post here.

-Here’s a recent Facebook Live where we walked through the steps of identifying your ideal customer.
+Here’s a Facebook Live where we walked through the steps of identifying your ideal customer.

 Pick 1-2 micro-holidays that your ideal customer would enjoy.
-It could be an obvious fit – perhaps it relates perfectly to your products.
-Or it could be unrelated to your brand, but interesting to your customer.
+It could be an obvious fit – perhaps the holiday relates perfectly to your products.
+Or it could be unrelated to your brand… but interesting to your customer.

 For example, in the past, Krispy Kreme had celebrated International Talk Like a Pirate Day.